Metacor/Minecraft-Speedrun-Guide/readme.md

 * Avoid the Guardian's Lazer attack

 **Nether Portal Constructions**
-*if you plan to Microlens your Bastion in the Nether, turn on the F3 Menu before teleporting to the Nether*
 * Lava Lake Nether Portal
 	* [Standard]() | [1-Deep]()
 		* [Flintless]() | [1-Deep]()